eebasso/WarpX/Docs/source/usage/parameters.rst

     Defines the comoving velocity in the comoving PSATD scheme.
     A non-zero comoving velocity selects the comoving PSATD algorithm, which suppresses the numerical Cherenkov instability (NCI) in boosted-frame simulations, under certain assumptions.
 This option requires that WarpX is compiled with ``USE_FFT = TRUE``.
 It also requires the use of direct current deposition (``algo.current_deposition = direct``) and has neither been implemented nor tested with other current deposition schemes.

-.. fv:var:: psatd.do_time_averaging
+.. pp:param:: psatd.do_time_averaging
     :type: `0` or `1`
     :default: 0

     Whether to use an averaged Galilean PSATD algorithm or standard Galilean PSATD.

-.. fv:var:: psatd.JRhom
+.. pp:param:: psatd.JRhom
     :type: ``string``

     This determines whether the PSATD JRhom algorithm is used, where current deposition and field update are performed multiple times within one time step, while field gathering is performed only once.